 by Julia Serano

 In her third book, Outspoken: A Decade of Transgender Activism and Trans Feminism, Julia Serano chronicles her own personal evolution and the many shifts in transgender activism since the dawn of the twenty-first century.
-This collection compiles forty-eight of her previously unpublished and difficult to find trans-themed writings - including her early slam poems and spoken word, essays and manifestos written contemporaneously with her acclaimed books Whipping Girl: A Transsexual Woman on Sexism and the Scapegoating of Femininity and Excluded: Making Feminist and Queer Movements More Inclusive, plus her recent work addressing differences within trans communities and activism.
+This collection compiles forty-eight of her previously unpublished and difficult to find trans-themed writings - including her early slam poems and spoken word, essays and manifestos written around the same time as (and in some cases, originally slated for) her acclaimed books Whipping Girl: A Transsexual Woman on Sexism and the Scapegoating of Femininity and Excluded: Making Feminist and Queer Movements More Inclusive, plus her recent work addressing differences within trans communities and activism.
 These pieces are augmented with thoughtful introductions and interludes that contextualize the issues at hand and previous periods in transgender activism.
 Combining elements of memoir, historical account, gender theory, and activist philosophy, this book is a must for anyone who is a fan of Serano’s work and/or has an interest in transgender identities, experiences, perspectives, and progress.